 Yes and no. You will need some type of purified salt to make the cleansing saline solution but it doesn’t necessarily have to be the exact Nasaline brand.

 I have tried a few different brands of salt meant for nasal rinsing and they all seem to work fine.
 So, if you use all of the packets that come with the syringe, you can get a different brand of salt, just make sure that it is specifically for nasal irrigation.

 Also, I have noticed some others talking about rinsing your nasal passages with just water- I did that once on accident (I forgot to put the salt in :/) and I wouldn’t recommend it personally.

-Now, maybe my nose was extra irritated or something, but I think the saline solution is much more effective (and doesn’t burn as much) as plain purified water.
+Now, maybe my nose was extra irritated or something, but I think the saline solution is much more effective (and doesn’t burn as much) as plain water.

 How often do I need to use the Nasaline nasal rinsing system?

 It really depends on preference.
 Some people like to use it every day to preempt any symptoms and keep their nasal cavity clear.

 Others prefer to do it on an as and when needed basis.

 It is totally your choice and what makes you feel best to help with sinus and allergy relief.

 Is Nasaline better than other nasal rinsing systems?